Chelsea Grin: Line-up changes and Eternal Nightmare (2018–2022)

-Suffer in Hell and Suffer in Heaven (2022–present)
+Suffer in Hell, Suffer in Heaven, and line-up changes (2022–present)

 In August 2022, the band revealed that drummer Pablo Viveros (who has been on hiatus from the band since 2021) had made commitments with another artist in the downtime during the COVID-19 pandemic to perform and tour.
 They revealed he was still a member of the band, but would continue to take a hiatus from the band to fulfill his commitments.
 Around the same time, the band announced they would be releasing a double album, which will be split as two separate releases.
-The first album, Suffer in Hell, was released on November 11, while the second album, Suffer in Heaven, will be released on March 17, 2023.
+The first album, Suffer in Hell, was released on November 11, while the second album, Suffer in Heaven, was released on March 17, 2023.
 The first installment, Suffer in Hell, released to critical acclaim, with Boolin Tunes referring to it as "an absolute deathcore masterclass" and the band's "finest work to date."

 On September 24, 2022, a music video for the second single from Suffer in Hell, "The Isnis", was released.
 It is the first video to feature Nathan Pearson, who is currently taking the place of Pablo Viveros while he is on hiatus from the band.

+On April 7, 2024, the band announced that they had mutually parted ways with Pablo Viveros and his session/touring replacement Nathan Pearson.
+Viveros' replacement was announced as Josh Miller, who is the former drummer for Emmure and Spite, and also the current drummer for Darko US, which features bandmate Tom Barber.